maxray/maxray.github.io/_posts/2020-09-01-30-days-of-running.md

 Looking back I ran just under 1km further on this 3rd Friday Interval Run than I did on the 1st one.
 A decent improvement!

+#### Day 20 (Recovery run 3.44km in 31.00)

+Took it easy today rather than doing a 5k run and just enjoyed watching Meg break her personal barrier by finishing her 4 week block of c25k.
+She even had a bit in her to go as fast as she could for the last minute.